matthiaslang/jackychess/readme.md

     mvn clean package

-This will build the project and execute all unit tests
+This will build the project and execute all fast unit tests

+    mvn clean package -PallTests

+this will build and execute all tests including slow ones and will take several minutes to run.

 ### run integration tests